ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 The {{site.data.keyword.vpc_full}} (VPC) is used to securely manage network traffic in the {{site.data.keyword.cloud_notm}}.
 VPCs can also be used as a way to encapsulate functionality.
 The VPCs can be connected to each other and to on premises.
+Here is a high level diagram:

 ![vpc-transit-overview](images/vpc-transit-hidden/vpc-transit-overview.svg){: class="center"}
 {: style="text-align: center;"}